Leopard-2019/Comparing-Classifiers/README.md

 <h2>Modelling</h2>
 Although, working with imbalance data is always a challenge for any particular Machine Learning Model, four models were considered for the analysis: KNN, Logistic Regression, Support Machine Vector, and Decision Tree.
-The metric used to estimate the optimum parameters for each model was 'roc_auc', since it works quite well for imbalance data.
+The metric used to estimate the optimum parameters for each model was 'roc_auc' (the area under the ROC curve), since it works quite well for imbalance data.
 The statistical results of the analysis are shown below:

 <h4>KNeighborsClassifier</h4>
 The supervised learning algorithm K-nearest neighbors (KNN) was used for classification in this analysis.The pipeline model is shown on Figure.